 (2) The Governor shall appoint eight members of the board, with the advice and consent of the Senate.
 Not more than five appointments to the board may be from the same political party and not more than three members may be appointed from the same congressional district.
 Of the eight members appointed by the Governor:

-(i) Five appointments shall be county elected officials, one of whom shall be a clerk of a county commission, one of whom shall be a circuit court clerk, one of whom shall be a county commissioner, one of whom shall be a county sheriff and one of whom shall be a county assessor, to be selected from a list of fifteen names.
+(i) Five appointments shall be county elected officials, one of whom shall be a clerk of a county commission, one of whom shall be a circuit court clerk, one of whom shall be a county commissioner, one of whom shall be a county sheriff, and one of whom shall be a county assessor, to be selected from a list of 15 names.
 The names of three clerks of county commissions and three circuit court clerks shall be submitted to the Governor by the West Virginia Association of Counties.
 The names of three county commissioners shall be submitted to the Governor jointly by the West Virginia Association of Counties and the West Virginia county commissioners Association.
 The names of three county sheriffs shall be submitted to the Governor by the West Virginia Sheriff's Association.
 The names of three county assessors shall be submitted to the Governor by the Association of West Virginia assessors;

 (ii) One appointment shall be a county prosecuting attorney to be selected from a list of three names submitted by the West Virginia Prosecuting Attorneys Institute;

-(iii) One appointment shall be an attorney licensed in West Virginia and in good standing as a member of the West Virginia State Bar with experience in real estate and mineral title examination, to be selected from a list of three names submitted by the state Bar; and
+(iii) One appointment shall be an attorney licensed in West Virginia and in good standing as a member of the West Virginia State Bar with experience in real estate and mineral title examination, to be selected from a list of three names submitted by the State Bar; and

 (iv) One appointment shall be a representative of a local historical or genealogical society.